ibm-cloud-docs/pattern-watson-speech-vision/overview.md

 ### Enhanced User Experience with Watson Speech Assistance

 Leveraging IBM's Watson Speech technology, the solution offers a sophisticated user interface that supports multiple languages, ensuring accessibility and convenience for end-users across different regions and linguistic backgrounds.
-The speech-to-text (STT) and text-to-speech (TTS) functionalities are hosted on Virtual Private Cloud (VPC) with GPU support to handle complex language models efficiently.
+The speech-to-text (STT) and text-to-speech (TTS) functionalities are hosted on IBM Cloud.

-Clients can choose from different deployment options—simple, medium, or large—based on their specific production requirements.
-These options scale with the client's needs and provide a robust foundation for WatsonX Assistant development, document ingestion using Watson Discovery, and running complex Retrieval-Augmented Generation workflows with Large Language Models (LLM) within VPC.
-Speech to text and Text to speech with multi language support on VPC GPU.
-Speech summarization for users and virtual ai conversation.

 ### Application Development on IBM Cloud

-The architecture leverages VPC Extensible and Kubernetes (ROKS) for application development that is both resilient and scalable.
-This enables businesses to deploy their workloads, including x86 and containerized applications, across a High Availability (HA) environment with an optional Disaster Recovery (DR) setup.
+The architecture leverages IBM Cloud VPC and IBM Cloud ROKS for application development that is both resilient and scalable.
+This enables businesses to deploy their workloads, including x86 and containerized applications, across a High Availability (HA) environment across MZR( Multi-Zone Region)

-Multi-Region Deployment without DR: The WatsonX AI service is deployed across IBM Cloud Multi Region to ensure redundancy and failover capabilities, although a dedicated Disaster Recovery (DR) setup is not included in this configuration.
-This approach provides geographic diversity and helps maintain business continuity even in the event of regional disruptions.

 The solution integrates with various IBM Cloud services to create a cohesive ecosystem: